Habrador/MicrogradCSharp/README.md

 Neural Networks:

 * Regression:
-	* XOR gate using regression
+	* XOR gate
 	* Some example Andrej Karpathy used

 * Classification:
-	* Predict the next character in the alphabet
+	* Predict the next character in the alphabet given a character

 ## How to create a Neural Network?